7frank/ai-ui-playground/src/content/docs/ai/2 Ann.md

 ## Fields of NN

+[here](./Basics/Fields.mdx) you will find a more comprehensive overview of all fields.

 ### Natural Language Processing (NLP)
   This involves understanding, interpreting, and generating human language by machines.
 It's used in chatbots, translation services, and sentiment analysis.